Do Go On - 407 - The Real Pocahontas

 Wow.

-And the later, she was like, where's the king I'm supposed to meet?
+Only later somebody, she was like, so where's the king I'm supposed to meet?

 And they're like, oh, that was him.